na-na-hi/renget/archive/scalylit.md

 ‎
 **Scaleshifter** (2019) by Shelby Hailstone Law Fantasy (TF)
 Following a war between two kingdoms involving artificial dragons, a child is drafted into the military and experimented on.
 After being turned into one, he escapes and comes under the tutelage of a real dragon who teaches him about their way of life.
-This novel is part of a 4-book series , with *The Black Dragon* (2020) about a female dragon in a similar situation.
+This novel is part of a 4-book series, with *The Black Dragon* (2020) about a female dragon in a similar situation.
 **ISBN-10** 169342889X
 **ISBN-13** 978-1693428890
 > **DC 4.5/5**